cja5553/Mental_Health_SG_forums/readme.md

     - `r/singaporeraw`
     - `r/SingaporeR`

-- Dates from June 2005 to December 2022
+- Dates from Jan 2015 to December 2022
-- N=393,170 original posts
+- N=379,787 original posts
-- n=2958 posts identified to be relevant to mental health
+- n=2783 posts identified to be relevant to mental health

 # Methods